databrary/www/databrary/input/pages/support/using-shared.md

 - Consider carefully *who* will access downloaded data.
 Authorized Investigators are responsible for selecting, training, and supervising the activity of the people who will access data downloaded from Databrary.
 - If you use materials from Databrary, you *should* cite them using the citation provided.

-Feel free to contact support@databrary.org with any questions about these recommendations.
+Feel free to email us at [contact@databrary.org](mailto:contact@databrary.org) with any questions about these recommendations or your specific use cases.